 Programme Curator : Lara Ratnaraja

-Lara is a freelance consultant specialising in ideas, innovation, leadership, collaboration, cultural policy implementation within the HE, cultural and digital sector.
-She develops and delivers projects and policy on how culture and digital technology intersect for a number of national partners as well as programmes around leadership, resilience and business development for the cultural and creative industries.
+Lara is a freelance cultural consultant specialising in diversity, innovation, leadership, collaboration and cultural policy implementation within the HE, cultural and digital sector.
+She develops and delivers projects and policy on how cultural and digital technology intersect for a number of national partners as well as programmes around leadership, resilience and business development for the arts and creative industries.
 She works with STEAMhouse at Birmingham City University and a is currently delivering and developing cross sector projects with private, public, HE and other education partners.

-She is Co-Producer of ASTONish an inspiring and aspirational programme of training, mentoring and placements to uncover and develop cultural talent in Aston and Newtown and RE:Present which supported the development of cultural leaders from diverse backgrounds so that the cultural ecology of the city better reflects its changing demographic.
+With Helga Henry, she co-produced RE:Present and ASTONish; leadership development programmes which supported the development of cultural leaders from diverse backgrounds so that the cultural ecology of the city better reflects its changing demographic.
 Funding partners were Arts Council England and Birmingham City Council.

-She is also Programme Director on Creative Warwickshire a programme for creative and digital freelancers and businesses.
+She was also Programme Director on Creative Warwickshire a programme for creative and digital freelancers and businesses.